 You can do a lot of beach walking here.
-Just be cautious is there is a hide tide that day.
+Just be cautious if there is a hide tide that day.

 Much like the other beaches, surfing is also very popular here.
 You will see a lot of them.
 Indeed people sometimes refer to this beach as a surfing beach.

-One of the most interesting things I found from this beach is the prevalent impact erosion has made on the cliffs.
+One of the most interesting things I found about this beach is the prevalent impact erosion has made on the cliffs.

 Grandview Beach In Leucadia

 Another one of Leucadia’s known beaches is found north.
-It is also one of the smaller beaches that does not carry much amenities.
+It is also one of the smaller beaches that do not carry many amenities.

 You will find a lot of condos and buildings atop the high bluff, almost making you question how erosion will affect the future of these homes.